 Best 18-inch laptops (gaming, workstation) – complete list

-Most laptop manufacturers are releasing a full-performance gaming/work laptop with an 18-inch display as of early 2023.
+Most laptop manufacturers offer at least one full-performance gaming/work laptop with an 18-inch display as of 2025.

 In this article, I’m explaining what to expect in terms of size, screen quality, and performance from these 18-inch laptops, and how they compare to the 17-inch laptop models available in the past (and still available today).